 Officially recorded figures expose the fact that employee slips and trips continue to be the most common cause of accidents leading to injury at work in Norfolk.
 Slips, trips and falls are frequently the precursor to accidents filed under a different category e.g. being hit by moving machinery or an animal related accident.
 Public place negligence claims injuries like fractured ankles experienced on potholes are also common with pavement crack trips having happened in the area.

 Personal injury lawyers can help with claiming maximum compensation for diverse industrial illnesses that range from asbestos related illness to benzene poisoning.

 Read more about Industrial disease compensation

 More claim types

 We understand the change an injury claim will make to seriously injured claimants.
-Our panel of specialist solicitors fight to get maximum compensation for major injuries and chronic conditions.
+The panel of specialist solicitors fight to get maximum compensation for major injuries and chronic conditions.
 This includes compensation for the cost of treatment and physiotherapy.
-Our panel of lawyers work with insurers and Courts to ensure people impacted by serious accidents get the support they need.
+The panel of lawyers work with insurers and Courts to ensure people impacted by serious accidents get the support they need.

 Read more about Serious injury compensation